JLR appear to have hit on a genius plan to secure Jaguar’s future. Unfortunately it doesn’t appear to involve making Jaguars.

-Judging by the frequency he is hauled out to expound on matters of product, anyone would think Jaguar’s design chief was solely responsible for product planning.
-Perhaps it’s got something to do with his mellow Dumfries lilt, but nowadays its difficult to escape the suspicion JLR’s senior management wheel him out when they have unpalatable Jaguar-related news to deliver – and frankly, is there really any other kind?
+Judging by the frequency he expounds on matters of product, anyone would think Jaguar’s design chief was solely responsible for product planning.
+Perhaps it’s got something to do with his mellow Dumfries lilt, but nowadays its difficult to escape the suspicion JLR’s senior management wheel him out when they have unpalatable Jaguar-related news to deliver – and frankly, has there been any other kind?

-An example of this being Callum’s recent announcement that JLR have no plans to replace the XK GT model, citing the fact that the F-Type now fulfills that role.
+An example of this being Callum’s recent announcement that JLR have no plans to replace the XK GT, citing the fact that the F-Type now fulfills that role.
 Pragmatic, yes, but hardly news to bolster the morale of the marque faithful.
-It also glosses over the fact that a lot of current XK owners find the F-Type’s boorish nature doesn’t necessarily butter too many turnips, leaving them no choice but to look elsewhere.
+It also glosses over the fact that a lot of current XK owners find the F-Type’s nature of a somewhat boorish variety, leaving them little choice but to seek council elsewhere.
 So that’s one sector of the market gone.

 Even the XJ saloon, now only selling in any reasonable volume in China, is said to have been given a stay of execution primarily because it’s viewed as a necessary halo model, not because JLR have any faith in recreating its lost appeal.

 At present, JLR appear to be spending more time telling us what kind of Jaguars we can’t have than producing the sort of cars that might actually appeal to us.
 And if we take this logic to its natural conclusion, there’s really no point in Jaguar attempting to compete in any sector of the market – with one possible exception.

 Ian Callum told journalists earlier this week; “We will do things that will surprise you, but it won’t be wagons.”
 Tell you what would really surprise me Ian?
 If the next Jaguar wasn’t to be another sodding crossover.